lemon32767/ccleste/README.md

 celeste.c + celeste.h is where the game code is, translated from the pico 8 lua code by hand.
 These files don't depend on anything other than the c standard library and don't perform any allocations (it uses its own internal global state).

-sdl12main.c provides a "frontend" written in SDL1.2 (plus SDL mixer) which implements graphics and audio output.
+sdl12main.c provides a "frontend" written in SDL (plus SDL mixer) which implements graphics and audio output.
 It can be compiled on unix-like platforms by running
 ```
 make
 ```
+By default, SDL2 will be used.
+Read the Makefile for more information.

 3DS is also a supported platform.
 Compile to 3DS with:
 ```